BiplopDey/NFT-Market/README.md

 ## Stack
 - Programming language: Php
 - Framework: Laravel
-- For auth: Laravel UI
+- For authentication: Laravel UI
 - For reactive front: LiveWire
 - For styles: Boostrap
 - For database: MySql